 As an entrepreneur, Goldsmith has built a private investment management business with close to $100 million dollars under management.
 And as in the public sector, her solutions for private clients are simple and elegant and many times at odds with prevailing practices.

-SIGGiving was established by Ronnyjane Goldsmith in 1998, the year she left public service to become an entrepreneur.
+SIGGiving was established by Goldsmith in 1998, the year she left public service to become an entrepreneur.
 It began with Goldsmith making a $100 donation to charity for each client referred to her.

 Over the decades, SIGGiving has grown to embrace programs providing medical assistance to children without hope; programs improving access to higher education for children without family support or financial resources; and programs to preserve our national heritage.